 2. Instant high sales with the right products and sufficient financial backing

-If you’re a medium- or large sized company and feel that you’ve outgrown your home market, then it can be worthwhile trying to enter the Chinese market.
+If you’re a medium- or large-sized company and feel that you’ve outgrown your home market, then it can be worthwhile trying to enter the Chinese market.

 Tmall Global screen foreign markets trying to find brands that are high in demand among Chinese consumers, thus, product fit is a must.

-As mentioned above, just be sure to allocate a sufficient budget (often in the hundreds of thousands dollars) for your store setup, monthly running costs, marketing costs, and more.
+As mentioned above, just be sure to allocate a sufficient budget (often in the hundreds of thousands of dollars) for your store setup, monthly running costs, marketing costs, and more.

 3. A bigger market for luxury products and high-end brands